svenssonjoel/svenssonjoel.github.com/pages/src/zynq_hls_opencl/index.md

 # Conclusion

 Phew!
-I am actually quite surpriced that this worked at all.
+I am actually quite surprised that this worked at all.
 It is quite a spaghetti like process to go through that interfaces 3 different GUIs and lots of steps in each!
 It would be nice to learn some more about how to script all these steps using TCL.